mgtools/HAPiID/README.md

    all the identified spectra during the profiling stage.

--x the extension of the protein sequences used, (should be the same as the one specified as the -e parameter for the script "makeProfilingDatabase_proteomes.sh",or should be set to ".fasta.FGS.faa" if the script "makeProfilingDatabase_genomes.sh" were used for reference database construction).
+-x the extension of the protein sequences used, (should be the same as the one specified as the -e parameter for the script "makeProfilingDatabase_proteomes.sh",or should be set to ".fasta.FGS.faa" if the script "makeProfilingDatabase_genomes.sh" were used for reference database construction) (default value is set to 80).

+-m the ammount of memorry allocated for MS-GF+, in megabytes, i,e 15000 for 15GB of memory (default value is set to 32000)
 ```